JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

    The list of the launches will be displayed in the `ContentView`, which the project wizard has already created.

-2. Create a `ViewModel` class for our `ContentView`, which will prepare and manage data and declare it as an extension to the `ContentView`, as they are closely connected.
+2. Create a `ViewModel` class for the `ContentView`, which will prepare and manage data and declare it as an extension to the `ContentView`, as they are closely connected.
 Add the following code to the `ContentView.swift`:

    ```swift